cardano-lightning/cardano-lightning/docs/design/l1-spec.md

 #### Receipt

-The ending of a channel done across several steps.
+The ending of a channel is done across several steps.
 Each partner is responsible for their own funds.
 Each partner should **settle** their L2 state on the L1.
 This is done with a snapshot, and cheques unaccounted for.
-The receipt is made by the submitter, and consists of signed by their partner.
+The receipt is made by the submitter, and consists of pieces signed by their partner.

 ```aiken
 type Receipt =  (Option<Signed<Snapshot>>, List<Signed<MCheque>>)